-Hammond swings behind EU 'customs partnership'
+Hammond backs EU 'customs partnership'

 Mr Hammond's position is likely to cause controversy within the Conservative Party.

-Brexit backing MPs believe the partnership model may be used as a back door route to re-joining the customs union.
+Brexit-backing MPs believe the partnership model may be used as a back door route to rejoining the customs union.

-"Some of the people proposing it know such an immensely complicated - and untried - arrangement is guaranteed to end in chaotic failure," David Jones, the former Brexit minister, said last month.
+"Some of the people proposing it know such an immensely complicated - and untried - arrangement is guaranteed to end in chaotic failure," said David Jones, the former Brexit minister, last month.

-"At which point they will conclude we have no choice but to re-join the fully fledged customs union."
+"At which point they will conclude we have no choice but to rejoin the fully fledged customs union."

-The second option put forward by the government - and to be discussed at tomorrow's Cabinet meeting - is called "maximum facilitation" or a "highly streamlined customs arrangement".
+The second option put forward by the government - and to be discussed at Wednesday's Cabinet meeting - is called "maximum facilitation" or a "highly streamlined customs arrangement".

 Under the "maxfac" model - supported by many pro-Brexit MPs - any customs checks needed at borders between the EU and the UK once Britain has left the EU would be as friction free as possible.